vallurumk/sheffield-bioinformatics-core.github.io/training/command-line-2020-02-12.md

 This course offers an introduction to working with Linux.
 We will describe the Linux environment so that participants can start to utilize command-line tools and feel comfortable using a text-based way of interacting with a computer.
 We give example of processing data arising from Next-Generation Sequencing experiments, in particular an RNA-seq experiment.

-**This course is highly-recommended as a pre-requisite for our course Bulk RNA-seq Analysis in R**
+**This course is highly-recommended as a pre-requisite for our course RNA-seq Analysis in R**

 ## Who should attend this course?